sagemath/sage/pkgs/sage-conf/README.rst

 sage_conf in downstream distributions
 -------------------------------------

-Downstream packagers and advanced developers and users may want to provide their own implementation of the distribution package to support the intended deployment of the SageMath library.
+If the customization through the environment variables ``SAGE_CONF_...`` does not give enough flexibility, downstream packagers and advanced developers and users can provide their own implementation of the distribution package to support the intended deployment of the SageMath library.

 License